 For my class, I built a simple command-line tool that encourages students to think about feature engineering.

 Group activities are fun!
 It helps students internalize the concepts through hands-on experience.
 Students also benefit from discussions with their teammates along the way.

-To teach students without statistics background about sampling and confidence intervals, I asked them to estimate the proportion red M&M’s from samples of various sizes and calculate the 95% confidence intervals.
-At the end, they would find that roughly 95% of all the confidence intervals generated contain the true parameter and (hopefully) remember this correct interpretation of 95% confidence interval.
+To teach students without statistics background about sampling and confidence intervals, I asked them to estimate the proportion of red M&M’s from samples of various sizes and calculate the 95% confidence intervals.
+In the end, they would find that roughly 95% of all the confidence intervals generated contain the true parameter and (hopefully) remember this correct interpretation of the 95% confidence interval.

 In another class, to emphasize the importance of “good data” in machine learning, students were asked to collect data (as video clips), prepare data (as image files), label images, and use transfer learning to build an image classifier.
 Most would find that their classifiers didn’t work well the first time and need to collect more images from the missing angles to further improve the performance.

-The only drawback of group activities is that it could be quite time consuming.
+The only drawback of group activities is that they could be quite time-consuming.

 Besides the active learning activities presented above, working on actual projects is definitely a must.
 It’s the only way for students to connect all the dots and gain expertise.
 Just make sure you are a good “coach” helping students think through their problems, as opposed to simply telling them what to do.